xStarbound/xStarbound/doc/lua/assets.md

 #### `void` assets.add(`RawAssetPath` path, `Variant<String, Image, ByteArray, Json>` data)

+> *May not currently work properly on OpenStarbound.*

 Adds the specified asset data to the specified path in a memory asset source based on the working asset source.
 Note that strings will get converted to UTF-8 text file assets; if the string is valid JSON, it's a valid JSON asset.

 In an on-load preprocessor script, the resulting memory asset source will be loaded right after the working asset source in terms of precedence.